top of page

 • Tour of Khongor Sand Dunes with camel ride (optional, at your own risk)

-• Drive to Ulaanbaatar
+• Drive to Ulaanbaatar with lunch

 • Farewell dinner with traditional folkloric concert